Groundfloor (company)

 Groundfloor is an American real estate investing and lending marketplace.
-It was the first real estate crowdfunding company to achieve SEC qualification utilizing Regulation A+ since the regulation became operable through the JOBS Act.
+It was the first real estate crowdfunding company to achieve SEC qualification utilizing Regulation A+ after the regulation became operable through the JOBS Act.

 Groundfloor was purposely built to serve self-directed investors instead of institutional ones.
 By October 2018, Groundfloor had loaned more than $70 million across over 500 properties in the United States and had fundraised $13.8 million.

 History

 Groundfloor was founded in Raleigh, North Carolina, in February 2013 by Brian Dally (who launched Republic Wireless) and Nick Bhargava (contributor to the JOBS Act).
 In March 2014, the company raised $300,000 from angel investors in the region.
 After raising $1 million in seed funding, Groundfloor moved its headquarters to Atlanta because of the Invest Georgia Exemption (IGE) which allows state residents to invest in crowdfunded projects regardless of their investor accreditation status.

 In August 2015, Groundfloor became the first real estate crowdfunding company to achieve SEC qualification under Regulation A+, since the regulation became operable through the JOBS Act.

 The company subsequently opened investing in California, Illinois, Maryland, Massachusetts, Texas, Virginia, Washington, Georgia and the District of Columbia in the fall of 2015.
 By late October, Groundfloor sold out every loan originally listed.
 By December, the company had funded 54 loans and sold more than $3 million in Limited Recourse Obligation securities.
 It also closed a $5 million Series A round, bringing its total financing to $7.5 million.
 The round was led by Fintech Ventures, a $100 million venture capital investment fund focused on innovation in non-bank lending, savings and smart payments, managed by Serguei Kouzmine.
 Groundfloor announced it would use the money to expand its business beyond the present nine states where it operates.

 In 2017, Groundfloor originated $30 million in loans.
 By October 2018, the company had loaned more than $70 million across 500 properties in the United States, one third of which are in Atlanta.
 Following $4.2 million secured from 2304 investors during the 2017-18 campaign, as of October 2018 the company had fundraised $13.8 million.
+In 2019, Groundfloor closed another $3 million from 1,580 individual investors in a 2nd round.